marcw/marc.weistroff.net/cv.rst

   and receives a lot of hits per day.
 This application was written using symfony1.

-- `La plateforme du batiment`_
+- `La plateforme du bâtiment`_

-  I worked on the search engine of the website using Solr.
-It searches products in different stores and features faceting and autocomplete.
+  "La plateforme du bâtiment" (The construction's platform) is an e-commerce shop for construction workers.
+I worked on the website's search engine using Solr.
+It searches products available in different stores and features faceting and autocomplete.

 keywords: ``php`` ``symfony`` ``symfony-2.0`` ``apache2`` ``mysql`` ``svn`` ``solr`` ``git``